cindyq/linuxjourney/lessons/text-fu/cut-command.md

 This outputs the 5th character in each line of the file.
 In this case it is "q", note that the space also counts as a character.

-To extract the contents by a field, we'll need to do a little modification, add a TAB to the text:
+To extract the contents by a field, we'll need to do a little modification:

 <pre>$ cut -f 2 sample.txt</pre>